 Because marketing is so important for the success of strategies related to your lines of business, it is a good idea to consider employing a marketing consultant.
 Most nonprofits do not have the expertise onboard to get to the heart of marketing strategies.
 Fortunately, many marketing firms offer a mix of pro bono and paid services.

-The point here is that you have to get close enough to your customers to get some great ideas for the future.
+The point here is that you have to get close enough to your stakeholders to get some great ideas for the future.
 You don’t have to go overboard and spend tons of money to do this.
-Conversations with a dozen customers may do it.
+Conversations with a dozen may do it.

 Internal Stakeholders